jplahn/haskell-book/functions/currying.md

 Currying is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument (partial application)
 ```

-Named after, and developed by, Haskell Curry, currying allows us to transform a function that takes several arguments into one that takes a single argument and returns another function if more argument are still needed.
+Named after, and developed by, Haskell Curry, currying allows us to transform a function that takes several arguments into one that takes a single argument and returns another function if more arguments are still needed.
 We'll look at this in more depth.

 ### Curried Form